Propel NY Energy in the Town of Oyster Bay

 All mileage and routing are preliminary.

-Propel NY Energy is a 90-mile, six-segment transmission improvement project across parts of Long Island, Queens, Bronx and Westchester County (See top map at right).
+Propel NY Energy is a 90-mile, six-segment transmission improvement project across parts of Long Island, Queens, Bronx and Westchester County.
+Transmission lines carry electricity long distances, from where it is generated to the distribution lines that bring it to homes and businesses.

 A portion of four segments are proposed in Oyster Bay, consisting of approximately 31 miles of new underground transmission line through the Town, and in or adjacent to four villages, nearly 2 miles of submarine cable, and a new substation on utility-owned property.